 Pros

-Raised heel improve lifting posture
+Raised heel improves lifting posture

 Provide foot stability, thus, reducing the risk of injury